Vaccines, Blood & Biologics

 Can toddlers or older children be vaccinated with the new vaccine?

-No, the vaccine should be given to infants with the first dose at 6-12 weeks of age and according to the recommended schedule of age.
+No, the vaccine should be given to infants with the first dose at 6-12 weeks of age and according to the recommended schedule of age as described in question 5.

 How well does RotaTeq work to prevent rotavirus gastroenteritis?